Tisseo/NavitiaProfilerBundle/README.md

 1. Open your composer.json in your project
 2. Add require "canaltp/navitia-profiler-bundle": "dev-master"
 2. Add require "canaltp/navitia": "dev-master"
-3. Add url of the repository, 'http://packagist.canaltp.fr'
-4. Add this line in your AppKernel => "new CanalTP\NavitiaProfilerBundle\NavitiaProfilerBundle()"
+3. Add this line in your AppKernel => "new CanalTP\NavitiaProfilerBundle\NavitiaProfilerBundle()"
-5. Enable Navitia profiler by adding this line in service.yml of your app -> arguments: ['@navitia_profiler']
+4. Enable Navitia profiler by adding this line in service.yml of your app -> arguments: ['@navitia_profiler']